dapr/samples/pluggable-components-dotnet-template/README.md

 }
 ```

-### Step 2 - Register your Unimplemented Service
+### Step 2 - Register your unimplemented service

-Once you decide which of proto services you are going to implement, go to the `./Program.cs` file and exame the lines between 46-50 you'll see commented lines, uncomment based on the services that you chose to implement.
+Once you decide which of proto services you are going to implement, go to the `./Program.cs` file and examine the lines 46-50.
+You'll see commented lines, uncomment based on the services that you chose to implement.

 For registering StateStoreService: